TQ

 MetricObserver::log("db", "file", "src/Controller/UserController.php@L123", 0.014285);

 In this last case you may find these values by using the "debug_backtrace(2,15)" call.
 It returns "frames" that contain "file" (full path) and "line" (number).
 Which frame is the most relevant frame (and how to find that frame) is dependent on the PHP framework you use.
 It is important that you only search the last 10-15 stack frames, as indicated by the second parameter of "debug_backtrace" to avoid high costs.
-You may use the "MetricObserver::logging()" function to avoid calling "debug_backtrace" when the logging is not active.
+You may use the "MetricObserver::isConnected()" function to avoid calling "debug_backtrace" when the logging is not active.

-Logging to TCP socket
+Logging to a local TCP socket

 ["api","req","GET /api/v1/users",0.2857]